Harry staggered into the study and slumped into the chair, leaning his head back and releasing a long sigh. ‘I’m still tired.’

 ‘No magic but your own that I can find.’
 Fleur put her wand away and picked her fork back up.
 ‘So you know the prophecy now?’

 He nodded.
-‘Either I’m going to kill him, or he’s going to kill me.’
-Harry risked a glance into Fleur’s eyes.
+‘Either I’m going to kill him or he’s going to kill me.’
+Harry risked a glance into Fleur’s blue eyes.
 ‘Dumbledore knows the entire thing.
-I think he believes it requires me to sacrifice myself and take Voldemort with me like my mother almost did.’
+He believes it requires me to sacrifice myself and take Voldemort with me like my mother almost did.’

-Fleur’s slim shoulder tensed and her lip trembled.
+Fleur’s slim shoulders tensed and her lip trembled.
 She tugged his hand across the table and slipped her fingers through his.
 ‘I hope you’re not even considering such a ridiculous idea.’

 ‘No.’ Harry shook his head.
 ‘It seems like he wants me to willingly walk to my death at Voldemort’s hand, though, so he will at least not try anything beyond engineering opportunities for me to get myself killed.’